echamudi/poster-egg/README.md

 This app is targeted to run on Chrome (>= 36), Firefox (>= 45), and Opera (Blink).

+# Releases

+Please check tags for stable versions.
+The master branch contains latest development changes that are mostly unstable.

 ## Getting Started

 This repo only contains the web front-end part of Posty Poster project.
 It requires data from [posty-poster-data](https://github.com/ezhmd/posty-poster-data) repo, which contains design assets and templates.
 So, you need to clone both this repo and [posty-poster-data](https://github.com/ezhmd/posty-poster-data) repo.